David-Manniche/TheMarket/readme.txt

     => 035030 - If select all checkbox is pressed and all options are displaying, while visiting to next page all options are still displayed and select all checkbox still checked.
     => 035029 - Favorite list pagination is not working.
     => 035036 - If multiple items added to cart from wishlist or favorite list a long message is displayed on cart page with each item name.
+    => 034953 - Vol discount & Special Price, select all option shouldn't be there when there is no data.